nrfconnect/sdk-nrf/include/bluetooth/enocean.rst

 Before the library is able to process sensor or button messages from nearby EnOcean devices, the devices must be commissioned.
 By default, the commissioning behavior may be triggered by interacting with the devices, as explained in the following sections.

-To enable radio-based commissioning in your application, call :cpp:func:`bt_enocean_commissioning_enable`.
+To enable radio-based commissioning in your application, call :c:func:`bt_enocean_commissioning_enable`.

 Commissioning wall switches
 ---------------------------